egorkaway/weather-hugo-parsa-forestry/content/posts/why-does-fog-appear.md

 Fogs can range from light and wispy, to dense.
 Coastal fogs can be quite opaque, like cotton wool.
 For example, Dubai is almost completely hidden in fog twice a year, in spring and autumn.
 Another example would be Florida in February 2012 when the fog was so impenetrable that it was possible to photograph it only from above using helicopters.

-Next time you're caught in a fog, remember, it's not just a nuisance, it's a natural wonder
+Next time you're caught in a fog, remember, it's not just a nuisance, it's a natural wonder.